PSLCL/testing-framework/docs/design/resources.md

 and during resource instantiation the request will be made to the [Resource Providers](resource_providers.md) which create actual instances of the resource.
 In addition to the required attributes, resource instances may have additional non-required attributes.

-With this definition, a [Resource Provider](resource_providers.md) is free to define any resource that it desires by picking some definition and hashing it.
-It is then free to define whatever attributes and values apply to the resource.
-A [Resource Provider](resource_providers.md) is also free to “learn” about the types of requests that are being made, and to optimize the creation (or even cache) resources that meet that definition.
-For example, assume that windows machines are difficult to create.
-A resource provider may watch the rate at which these machines are requested and keep some ready to quickly respond to requests.
-If the rate goes down, then it may release the resources.

 ##Resource Types

 There are three main types of resources that the Testing Framework can interact with: Machine, Network